 Keep in mind - a blog post recapping a recent wedding you did can be evergreen as well.
 Done correctly, a blog of this kind could help future couples pick their venue, their coordinator, and other vendors.
 The blog post can show them examples of your work at a specific location.
 You could use that blog post down the road to attract prospective clients when they ask if you have ever shot at a particular venue before.

 In order to consistently share on your blog, you need to have a well-defined strategy.
 Otherwise, more than likely, you are going to get busy and lose your momentum.
 One way to stay on track is to create a blog calendar that allows you to plan out exactly how many blog posts you will share per day, week, and month.
 The more planned out your blog schedule is, the easier it is for your followers to know when to look for new content from you.

-A blog calendar will allow you to see what is coming and then build the content ahead of the curve.
-It also allows you to create consistency in your posting, which Google loves (and so do your readers and followers).
-Lastly, a blog calendar can tie nicely in with your social media.
+A blog calendar will allow you to keep track of upcoming occasions and seasons and then build the content ahead of the curve.
+If, for example, the monsoon is what you are looking at, how about posting some stunning umbrella shots of your couple in the rain?
+Relatable and helpful at the same time!
+A blog calendar also allows you to create consistency in your posting, which Google loves (and so do your readers and followers).
+Also, a blog calendar can tie in nicely with your social media.

 Speaking of social media…

 Harnessing The Power Of Social Media To Increase Bookings

 Like we said before, incorporating social media as part of your wedding photography business strategy is crucial for a sound marketing plan.
 And, social media should ideally be part of your larger strategy for booking more clients.
 When complemented with other marketing techniques, social media could act as a powerful and relatively quick way to get traction.